Deploy Plane with Docker Swarm • Commercial Edition

 CERT_EMAIL

-— (optional) Email for SSL certificate generation (needed for HTTPS)
+– (required if you're setting up HTTPS) Email address for SSL certificate generation

 -